 - 1.1 The District Council is currently preparing a new Local Plan for West Oxfordshire to identify how much new development will come forward and where in the period to 2031.
-It is anticipated that the Local Plan will be adopted in autumn 2017.
-The intention is to publish the final pre-submission draft plan in March 2015. - 1.2 An important consideration is the impact that this growth will have on the District's infrastructure such as local roads, schools, health facilities, libraries and open spaces. - 1.3 It is essential that proper investment in infrastructure is made and this is reflected in Policy OS5 of the pre-submission draft Local Plan set out below (including proposed main modifications published in November 2016).
+It is anticipated that the Local Plan will be adopted in autumn 2017. - 1.2 An important consideration is the impact that this growth will have on the District's infrastructure such as local roads, schools, health facilities, libraries and open spaces. - 1.3 It is essential that proper investment in infrastructure is made and this is reflected in Policy OS5 of the pre-submission draft Local Plan set out below (including proposed main modifications published in November 2016).